Algebraic Expressions Terms

 Equivalent EquationsTwo different equations that have the same solution(s).
 However, one of them is bound to argue that he thought of it first.

 Equivalent ExpressionTwo different expressions in which the values obtained after substituting variables are equal.
 They must have gotten such strong values from their parents.

 ExponentAn item that denotes the number of times the base number is to be multiplied.
 It is small and raised, like the hand of an Oompa-Loompa who has a question.

 FactoringThe act of breaking up an algebraic expression into two or more expressions that can be multiplied together to get the original expression.
 It's worlds of fun to pull out factors.
 In fact, you haven't lived until you have been to a factor pull.

 FactorizationThe act of expressing a number as the product of its factors.
 Factorization is not unique.
 Ooh, that was kinda harsh.
 For example, 24 can be factorized as 8 × 3 and 6 × 4.

 FormulaAn expression used to determine the relationship between two or more variables.
 It can also be gleaned by checking its status on Facebook.

 FunctionA relation between two sets, input and output, such that for each input, there is exactly one output.
 A function is commonly denoted as f (x), where x is the input and f (x) is the output.
 Not to be confused with FX, which outputs only edgy and original programming.

-Greatest Common Factor (GCF)The largest positive integer that evenly divides, with no remainder, two or more nonzero numbers.
-For example, the gcf of 18 and 24 is 6.
-It is also known as the greatest common divisor or highest common factor.
-Or, in certain parts of Mexico, as "El Factro Comme."
+Greatest Common Factor (GCF)The largest positive integer that divides evenly into two or more non-zero numbers.
+For example, the GCF of 18 and 24 is 6.